 “Here at Hampton University, we take pride in the accomplishments of our students, faculty and staff.
 It is extraordinary to see one of our professors doing great things for the betterment of people and the community,” said Hampton University President, Dr. William R. Harvey.

-The recently published book was written by Benjamin Cuker, Ph.D., associate professor of Marine and Environmental Science.
-In his 33rd year instructing at Hampton University, Cuker teaches a variety of courses that emphasize fieldwork with a learning centered approach.
+The recently published book was written by Benjamin Cuker, Ph.D., Professor of Marine and Environmental Science.
+Having worked at Hampton University since 1988, Dr. Cuker teaches a variety of courses that emphasize field work with a learning-centered approach.
+His work includes traditional science and a large dose of creating programs for under-represented students.
 “The effort of this book comes from an eco-feminist perspective that emphasizes working with nature rather than trying to conquer it.
-The narrative pays special attention to women, people of color, and immigrant workers as it explores their role in the food system, and the way they suffer from the Standard American Diet (SAD).
-I made sure to include a diverse set of co-authors.
-The book is scholarly but crafted for the general reader,” said Cuker.
+The narrative pays special attention to women, people of color, and immigrant workers as it explores their role in the food system, and the way they suffer from the Standard American Diet (SAD)," said Dr. Cuker.
+"I made sure to include a diverse set of co-authors.
+The book is scholarly, but crafted for the general reader."

-This book describes a new-food system that will help recover the health of the Bay and its people, challenging the reader to think about their own decisions and the type of food they eat.
+This book describes a new food system that will help recover the health of the Chesapeake Bay and its people, challenging the reader to think about their own decisions and the type of food they eat.
 It uses a lot of historical ecology to illustrate important points.
 This includes colorful chapters in the history of the region, such as the “oyster wars” where men literally used guns and cannons in bloody fights over oystering grounds.

-Importance of book:
+Importance of the book:

-- Brings to life a story of the Chesapeake Bay as a case study readily applicable to other ecosystems where the food system has damaged the health of the environment and its people
+- Brings to life a story of the Chesapeake Bay as a case study readily applicable to other ecosystems where the food system has damaged the health of the environment and its people;

-- Combines historical ecology, human history, economics, ethics, climate change studies, nutrition science and aquatic science to construct a cohesive narrative for understanding the intersection of environmental sustainability and human health
+- Combines historical ecology, human history, economics, ethics, climate change studies, nutrition science and aquatic science to construct a cohesive narrative for understanding the intersection of environmental sustainability and human health;

-- Constructs a virtual timeline of the Chesapeake Bay and its food system that extends from the distant geological past to the challenging future of an Earth undergoing rapid climate change
+- Constructs a virtual timeline of the Chesapeake Bay and its food system that extends from the distant geological past to the challenging future of an Earth undergoing rapid climate change;

-- Documents the consequences of both the Standard American Diet, and the industrialized chemical agriculture that supports it
+- Documents the consequences of both the Standard American Diet, and the industrialized chemical agriculture that supports it.